 Cards are great because they are self contained.
 This means that all key information for a project item can be contained in a card notably its description, a checklist, due date.

-Kanban is simple: cards can be moved around and because the app is responsive, they can be moved around quickly and so there is a mindmapping ‘play’ feel to it.
+Kanban is simple: cards can be moved quickly and so there is a feeling of “game” of mapping.

 A card contains very useful attachments of various types